-Two proofs of verification of a parent or guardian's residence shall be required at the time the child registers in a Brevard County school and each year thereafter.
+Two proofs of verification of a parent or guardian's residence shall be required at the time the child registers in a Brevard County school.
 Verification of residence may also be required at any other time at the discretion of the Superintendent or designee.